The rights of a property owner in Malaysia are governed by the following legislations :

 - A person interested is anyone who has an interest in the compensation.

-ROLE OF VALUATION AND PROPERTY SERVICES DEPARTMENT OF MALAYSIA (JPPH MALAYSIA)
+ROLE OF VALUATION AND PROPERTY SERVICES DEPARTMENT (JPPH)

 - The compensation is based on the First Schedule of the Land Acquisition Act 1960 (As amended)

 - JPPH will defend its valuation if the land owner or any person interested in the scheduled land refers the objection to the High Court.

 REFERENCE TO COURT